Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Quantum automorphisms of Quantum graphs

 \section{Quantum automorphisms of Quantum graphs}

-We now look at how (compact) quantum groups (co)act on (quantum) graphs.
+We now look at how (compact) quantum groups act on (quantum) graphs.
 For compact quantum groups acting on classical graphs, this goes back to work of Banica in \cite{b4}.
-In the subsequent years, there has been much activity, with the quantum automorphisms of some small graphs computed, and much interest in the question of which graphs have a non-commutative quantum automorphism group.
+In the subsequent years, there has been much activity, with the quantum automorphisms of some small graphs computed, and much interest in the question of which graphs have a non-commutative (that is, not arising from a classical group) quantum automorphism group.
 In this direction, let us just mention one recent paper \cite{rs} which constructs a finite graph which has a non-commutative, yet finite-dimensional, quantum automorphism group.
 More recently quantum automorphisms of quantum graphs have been defined and studied, \cite[Section~V, Part~C]{mrv} and more completely, \cite[Section~3]{bcehpsw}, compare \cite[Section~4]{grom}, \cite[Section~2.3]{matsuda}.

 We find some of the literature in this area to be quite hard to follow, and so we shall both motivate the definitions from the classical situation, and develop certain aspects of compact quantum group theory to allow us to make broader definitions than available elsewhere.
 We will assume the reader is familiar with the basics of compact quantum group theory, for example, \cite{nt, t}.